ray-project/ray/doc/source/user-profiling.rst

 Profiling Using An External Profiler (Line_Profiler)
 ----------------------------------------------------

-A way to profile the performance of our code using Ray is to use a third-party profiler such as `Line_profiler`_.
+One way to profile the performance of our code using Ray is to use a third-party profiler such as `Line_profiler`_.
 Line_profiler is a useful line-by-line profiler for pure Python applications that formats its output side-by-side with the profiled code itself.